enova/pgl_ddl_deploy/README.md

 - Not all of these events are handled in the same way - see Limitations and Restrictions below
-- Currently, the event trigger command list is not configurable.
-But such a feature would be straightforward to add if requested
 - Note that if, based on your configuration, you have tables that *should* be added to replication already, but are not, you will not be allowed to deploy.
 This is because DDL replication should only be expected to automatically add